pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.md

 </details>

 ### `--git-tag`

-Tag in a git repository from which the workload is going to be created.
-Used with `--git-commit` or `--git-branch`
+Tag in a Git repository from which the workload is going to be created.
+Can be used with `--git-commit` or `--git-branch`

 ### `--git-commit`

-Commit in git repo from where the workload is going to be resolved.
+Commit in Git repository from where the workload is going to be resolved.
 Can be used with `--git-branch` or `git-tag`.

 <details><summary>Example</summary>